Life working as a Senior Biomedical Technician

 Guido Kortleven worked in the Netherlands leading a team of Biomedical Technicians.
 He also has experience in IT for medical systems.

-He then decided to go out in the field working as a Biomedical Technician and joined Mercy Ships.
-His family are with him full time.
+He then decided to go out in the field working as a Senior Biomedical Technician and joined Mercy Ships.
+His family were with him full time.
+After working at Yourizon, he is now working in a 690 bed hospital in Rotterdam.

 Background before working as a Biomedical Technician